 The SCAN LEGACY is the company’s 8TH high-specification Norseman II™ Series hybrid rig, which was designed with the latest technology to exceed customer demands and is capable of drilling wells in excess of 30,000’ feet.
 This rig has been outfitted with automated, energy efficient equipment designed to drill long lateral lengths from multi-well pads.

 “Not only are onshore rigs becoming ‘smarter’ and more automated, they are becoming more environmentally-friendly, energy efficient, and energy independent.
 Our company is excited to commission our first hybrid “green” onshore drilling rig, the SCAN LEGACY, which will draw power from both dual fuel gas and diesel engines and from renewable-friendly battery storage technology.
-The rig will be the first in the area to use the Caterpillar ESS ‘smart’ engine and battery storage system,” said Paul Mosvold, SCANDRILL’s Vice President.
+The rig will be the first in the area to use the Caterpillar ESS ‘smart’ engine and battery storage system,” said Paul Mosvold, SCANDRILL’s President and COO.

 Specifically, the SCAN LEGACY, a 2000-HP AC-powered rig, has been outfitted with the latest equipment from key vendors.
 Equipment featured on this rig includes: